8/1/2024

 Mike Bukowski

-turnarounds?
-Yeah, I think the question center around our turnaround improvement initiative and how that will impact schedules going forward and what that will do with capital costs.
-The main thing that we're seeing here, there's no lack of maintenance on our units.
-It's a question of efficiency and that's what it boils down to.
-A capital efficiency in terms of how much we spend for turnaround.
-So it's another way of how much work we're getting for the dollar we spend and also the LPO minimization by optimizing the schedule.
-So looking forward as we work to do this, you know, whether we're a second quartile third quartile, I'm looking at a turnaround where we're two weeks late and talked about before.
-I don't need a benchmarking study to tell me that we're not where we need to be.
-But that being said, the drive would be to focus on the things, get the same scope we're doing now, get it done cheaper and also doing in the timeframe that we allotted and driving that towards a more efficient milestone.
-So I wouldn't expect us to have turnaround durations which are longer, that are planned longer, because we're really driving for efficiency.
-And then in terms of how that does to capital budgets, our expectation is that will be more efficient on term limits, which could free up that capital for reinvestment and in return opportunities or however we want to allocate that capital, how Matt wants to allocate that.
+I think the question centered around our turnaround improvement initiative and how that will impact schedules going forward and what that will do in capital costs The main thing that we're seeing here, there's no lack of maintenance on our units.
+It's a question of efficiency, and that's what it boils down to.
+A capital efficiency in terms of how much we spend per turnaround, so it's another way of how much work we're getting for the dollar we spend, and also the LPO minimization by optimizing the schedule.
+So looking forward, as we work to do this, whether we're a second quartile, third quartile, I'm looking at a turnaround where we're two weeks late and just talked about before, I don't need a benchmarking study to tell me that we're not where we need to be.
+But that being said, the drive would be to focus on the things, get the same scope we're doing now, get it done cheaper, and also doing in the timeframe that we allotted and driving that towards a more efficient milestone.
+So I wouldn't expect us to have turnaround durations that are planned longer because we're really driving poor efficiency.
+And then in terms of what that does to capital budgets, our expectation is that we'll be more efficient on turnarounds, which could free up that capital for reinvestment and return opportunities or however we want to allocate that capital, how Matt wants to allocate that.

 speaker